Do It All: History

 The business can trace its roots to two do it yourself chains, Big K and Calypso.
 These were bought by LCP (Lunt Comley & Pitt) and traded as LCP Homecentres.
 In 1978, the business was acquired by WHSmith and renamed W.H.
 Smith Do It All Limited, trading as WHSmith Do It All.

 Do It All sold a range of over 25,000 DIY products, including paint, wallpaper, tools and power tools, as well as construction materials such as plywood and chipboard.
 All stores had an inhouse timber cutting service, and all but the smallest had in-store concessions for businesses such as Harris Carpets.

 During the 1980s, fierce competition saw the chain struggle.
 In 1988, it merged with the rival chain Payless DIY, which was owned by the Boots Group.
-As a result, WH Smith and Boots each owned 50% of the combined group, and the Payless stores were rebranded under the Do It All brand.
+As a result, WHSmith and Boots each owned 50% of the combined group, and the Payless stores were rebranded under the Do It All brand.
 However, following continued losses, WHSmith sold their share in the company to Boots in 1996 for the token amount of £1.